SOHOHU/Project-During-Undergraduate/Semantic segmentation and pain detection/readme.md

 ### Project Leadership Period and Overview
 From December 2024 to June 2025, I temporarily led the project "Deep Learning-Based Dairy Cow Pain Detection Method".
 We proposed a dairy cow pain detection method based on semantic segmentation and the dairy cow facial pain scale, named Pain-Score.
 To acquire the dairy cow pain dataset, I collected pain data (pain during calving) at a ranch from January 3 to January 18, 2025.
 Due to confidentiality agreements, the dataset cannot be made public.

+Unfortunately, due to time constraints, the paper for this project was not submitted to the target journal *Animal* before my graduation.
+After I graduated, the project was handed over to the next cohort of students to continue (the project ownership remains with Northwest A&F University).
+I can only provide the experiments and paper draft completed by myself, as well as the undergraduate thesis based on this project.

 <p align="center">
   <img src="Picture/Pain-Score FlowLIne.png" alt="Pain-Score FlowLIne" width="60%" />
 </p>